Resource Center FAQ

 - 275 West High Avenue (1475 South)

 Salt Lake City is not the only city where facilities serving the homeless are being built.
-Two additional facilities offering detox and residential rehabilitation for homeless individuals with substance use disorders are being built in Salt Lake County (70-90 beds each).
+Another 300 bed Homeless Resource Center will be built in Salt Lake County.
+In addition, two other facilities offering detox and residential rehabilitation for homeless individuals with substance use disorders are being built in Salt Lake County (70-90 beds each).
 One will serve single women and single women with children, and the other will serve single men.
 One of these facilities will be located in Murray while the other's location is to be determined, but outside of Salt Lake City.

 Construction of the first of the new homeless resource centers will begin as soon as possible in 2017, with the goal to open some facilities in 2018.
 Other facilities will take longer to develop.